 Summary: At this point, few AWS EC2 instances are added, and some additional cost incurred.

 Figure 1: ELK architecture at the end of Stage 1

 Sure enough, the value is visible to Sam, the director of DevOps and he wants to incorporate ELK stack for his entire team responsible for 10+ microservices.
 Single point of failure and lack of monitoring in the above architecture was unacceptable to him.
 Mike was tasked to come up with the solution to remove a single point of failure for Logstash and adding a solution to monitor ELK stack.
 Mike came up with the architecture in Figure 2 below.
 Added couple of Logstash servers and Load balancers and purchased Elastic support to get Monitoring (previously Marvel) for ELK stack.

-Summary: More AWS EC2 instances were added for the Load balancer, which will add to the cost.
+Summary: More AWS EC2 instances were added for the Load balancer along with ELK support cost, which will add to the cost.

 Figure 2: ELK architecture with ELB at the end of Stage 2